-The Task Force pointed out it is not appropriate to include all of the Wyoming high school standards on a test given in grade 10, because students still have at least two more years of school remaining.
-Therefore, the Task Force recommended having the WDE convene a standards review committee to determine which of the state high school content standards are eligible for testing by the end of grade 10.
-Because grades 11 and 12 remain important, the Task Force recommended that district assessment systems be required to cover the Wyoming high school content standards that do not appear on the state summative assessment.
-The Task Force acknowledged this should be relatively easy to accomplish for English language arts, but mathematics could be more challenging.
-For example, should the grade 9 assessment focuses largely on algebra 1 standards while the grade 10 assessment targets geometry knowledge and skills.
+The Task Force pointed out that it is not appropriate to include all of the Wyoming high school standards on a test given in grade 10, because students still have at least two more years of school remaining.
+Therefore, the Task Force recommended having the Wyoming Department of Education convene a standards review committee to determine which of the state high school content standards are eligible for testing by the end of 10th grade.
+Because grades 11 and 12 remain important, the Task Force recommends that district assessment systems be required to cover the Wyoming high school content standards that do not appear on the state summative assessment.
+The Task Force acknowledged that this should be relatively easy to accomplish for English language arts, but mathematics could be more challenging.
+For example, should the 9th grade assessment focus largely on algebra 1 standards while the 10th grade assessment target geometry knowledge and skills?
 This sounds intuitively sensible, but is not without its challenges.
-The Task Force noted such prioritization could occur easily with a custom assessment program, but would have to be negotiated if the state procures a consortium, collaborative, or other existing assessment system.
+The Task Force noted that such prioritization could occur easily with a custom assessment program, but would have to be negotiated if the state procures a consortium, collaborative, or other existing assessment system.

 The Task Force also recommended that the state continue to fund in-school administration of a college entrance examination in grade 11.
-However, the Task Force argued career readiness was as important as or more important than college readiness in many parts of Wyoming.
+However, the Task Force argued that career readiness was as important as or more important than college readiness in many parts of Wyoming.
 Therefore, the Task Force recommended requiring all students to participate in either a college entrance examination or an analogous career readiness assessment.
 The provision of an in-school opportunity for college entrance or career readiness testing (rather than a traditional Saturday administration) is intended to maximize the number of students thinking about post-secondary opportunities.

-The recommendations to have the last required state standards-based summative assessment at the end of grade 10 was designed to encourage students to specialize during their last two years of high school.
+The recommendations to have the last required state standards-based summative assessment at the end of 10th grade was designed to encourage students to specialize during their last two years of high school.
 The lack of state mandated standards-based testing in grade 11 and 12 was designed to help junior and senior students focus on highly individualized pathways through either college preparation (e.g., through Advanced Placement (AP), dual enrollment, or other programs) or specific career/technical areas where students may become "concentrators."
 It also facilitates the transition from high school into college or career training by strengthening the connection between grades 11-12 and post-secondary education or training.

 In order to improve reporting timelines for use in school improvement and other evaluation activities, the Task Force recommended administering state summative assessments online except in isolated situations with emergent needs for paper and pencil.
 Safeguards for assuring a successful transition to online testing are described near the end of this section of the report.
-The Task Force
+The Task Force recommended administering the summative tests in a three-week window near, but not at, the end of the school year to maximize the amount of instructional time before the test, but also to assure return of results in time to support summer school improvement activities and district program evaluation needs.